 - Career program success: A recent NCC graduate survey indicates that students who complete its career training programs go on to find employment in their field at a rate of 90 percent.
 A few considerable salaries were also reported, such as the median annual figure of $76,440 for graduates of the computer maintenance and service technology program.

 6. Westmoreland County Community College (Youngwood)

-Founded in 1970 and hub to six regional off-campus education centers, Westmoreland County Community College tied for the No. 2 spot in student-faculty ratio with a 17:1 proportion of students per faculty member.
-WCCC is also one of the top online schools in Pennsylvania, with 43 percent of students enrolled fully or partly in distance education, and students at the Youngwood school enjoy the second lowest overall cost of attendance among all community colleges in the state.
+Founded in 1970 and hub to six regional off-campus education centers, Westmoreland County Community College tied for the No. 2 spot in student-faculty ratio with 17 students per faculty member.
+WCCC is also one of the most popular online schools in Pennsylvania, with 43 percent of students enrolled fully or partly in distance education, and students at the Youngwood school enjoy the second-lowest overall cost of attendance among all community colleges in the state.

 - Total enrollment, 2013-14: 6,104

 - Dozens of degrees: Students at WCCC have a total of 131 programs to choose from, including 63 associate in arts and associate in applied science degrees, 13 diploma tracks and 55 certificate programs that can either be used for career training or transferred to a university to contribute to a bachelor's degree.

 Located in Pennsylvania's far western reaches, the Community College of Beaver County holds the distinction of having the best graduation rate of all the schools on this list.
 As seems to be the case with the best-graduating community colleges in Pennsylvania, its transfer rate per 1,000 students to PA TRAC schools is also near the top — No. 2 overall in 2015.
 CCBC holds its own among the online schools in Pennsylvania, as well, tying for fifth place with a 27 percent rate of enrollment in distance education.